jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 ### 20 Copies of rules to be supplied on request
 (1) On the request of any person, a society shall supply to that person a complete printed copy of its rules with a copy of the society's certificate of incorporation annexed to it.
-(2) The society shall be entitled to charge a sum not exceeding 50 cents for every such copy of its rules.
+(2) The society shall be entitled to charge a sum not exceeding 5 shillings for every such copy of its rules.
-(3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable to a fine not exceeding $100.
+(3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable to a fine not exceeding 50 pounds.

 **Name of society**